gulls-microlensing/gulls/documentation/source/contributing.rst

-Contributing to GULLS
+Contributing to Gulls
 =====================

-Thank you for your interest in contributing to GULLS!
+Thank you for your interest in contributing to Gulls!
 This document provides guidelines for contributing to the project.

 Getting Started
 ---------------